nullthefirst/nullthefirst/README.md

 I am a software engineer turned product specialist.

-As a t-shaped entrepreneur, I help businesses make data-driven decisions.
+As a t-shaped entrepreneur, I help businesses create tech-enabled value.

 I live by a simple philosophy:
 > "...
 From one thing, you must know ten thousand things.
-To attain the Way of Strategy, you must study hard."
+To do so, attain the Way of Strategy."

 ---